 In my work as a teaching artist and director I have prioritized creating a safe and communicative atmosphere for actors in training and rehearsal.
 I never want actors to feel violated or unsafe in the pursuit of their art.
-In my four years as a professor of theatre arts I have used my expertise in Acting Pedagogy and Stage Movement to create a safe, consensual, and communicative environment for actors to explore and stage scenes with physical touch, intimate contact, and sexual violence.
+In my six years as a professor of theatre arts I have used my expertise in Acting Pedagogy and Stage Movement to create a safe, consensual, and communicative environment for actors to explore and stage scenes with physical touch, intimate contact, and sexual violence.
 Working with mental health specialists and Title IX experts I have created a system for rehearsal and training that is efficient, easily applicable, and creative.
 I am eager to share this work with anyone interested in learning, and hope it will contribute to positive initiatives in the industry.